LikhithKolayari/trading-dashboard/README.md

 - No special build/start commands required; the image builds the frontend and serves it via Express.
 - A health check is exposed at GET /api/health.

+⚠️ **Important:** The free Render instance will spin down with inactivity, which can delay the first request by 50 seconds or more.
+Please be patient on initial load.

 Notes

 - API is served under the same domain at /api.